Tofriev/computer-vision-quality-control/README.md

 # industrial-computer-vision-for-quality-control
+Computer vision system for the qualiy check of industrial computers.
-Code from the University Course "Deep Vision Systems".
-Information can be found in the the ppt file.
-Credit also goes to Julius Wilps and Zhizi Wen
+Our project of the course "Deep Vision Systems" at FAU.
+Further information can be found in the the ppt file.
+Credit also goes to Julius Wilps and Zhizi Wen.